Tailor’s Bunion – Bunionette

 Ice the painful bunionette for 10 minutes each evening.

-Use a topical pain reliever such as Orthogel Cold Therapy Relief Gel during the day.
+Apply a topical pain reliever such as Biofreeze Cold Therapy Roll-on during the day.

 Find a shoe store with well trained and experienced shoe fitters.
 Our shoe list includes many in the Seattle area.
-A good shoe fitter will not help you find the best shoes for your feet and also can modify the shoe to fit better over the Tailor’s bunion.
+A good shoe fitter will help you find the best shoes for your feet and can usually modify the shoe to fit better over the Tailor’s bunion.
 If you don’t have a good shoe store nearby, these Orthofeet Shoes for Women and Orthofeet Shoes for Men work great for Tailor’s bunions as they have extra room in the toe box and are easy to stretch.
 Both casual and athletic options are available.
 Also see the Keen shoes listed above.

-Stretch your shoes over the bunion deformity.
+Stretch your shoes to accommodate the bunion deformity.
 You can stretch them yourself with a ball and ring shoe stretcher or take them to a shoe repair shop.
 We also have a page with video instructions on how to stretch your own shoes.

-For very large tailor’s bunions use a stretchable shoe: These Women’s Stretchable Shoes and Men’s Stretchable Shoes have a unique design of leather and spandex, which is both elastic and breathable.
-It stretches to conform to the contours of the foot, accommodating foot deformities, and eliminating pressure on Tailor’s bunions and other prominences.
-Provides exceptional comfort for feet with bunions, tailor’s bunions, hammertoes and bony prominences.
-For Women For Men
+For very large tailor’s bunions use a stretchable shoe: Orthofeet Stretchable Shoes have a unique leather and spandex design that is both elastic and breathable.
+These stretch to conform to the contours of the foot, accommodate foot deformities and eliminate pressure on Tailor’s bunions, big toe bunions, hammertoes and bony prominences.